hayeah/sike-react-course/project-init/_index.md

 </cn>

-Then we can create the repo:
+Then we create the git repo:

 ```
 $ git init